mikec-w/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 Stage 3 of the pipeline took the road in front of the car and performed a perspective transform to give a bird's eye view.
 The road surface itself was identified manually from a sample image (taken post the undistort step) where the car appears to be on a straight section of road.

-The 4 points obtained to give a suitable polygon are shown as source in the table below.
-The destination points are then the four corners of the output image.
-As the points refer to the actual lane line on the left and right, a 200 pixel margin outside the lane has been included.
+The 4 points on this image gave a suitable polygon are are shown as the source column in the table below.
+The destination points are then the four corners of the output image that the source polygon will be mapped to.
+As the points refer to the actual lane lines on the left and right of the car, a 200 pixel margin outside the lane has been included to show any curvature.

 | Source        | Destination      |
 |:-------------:|:----------------:|